fireyibyron/Inner-Detection-and-Classification-of-Brain-Tumors-Using-MRI-images/README.md

     file)
   2. Unzip both files "dataset and Inner-Detection-and-Classification-of-Brain-Tumors-Using-MRI-images"
   3. Add the dataset folder to the Inner-Detection-and-Classification-of-Brain-Tumors-Using-MRI-images folder under Project model folder
+  4. After sucessfully completing set 1 and 2 open the "Inner-Detection-and-Classification-of-Brain-Tumors-Using-MRI-images folder"
-  4. Open any coding platform software that handles python language.
+     with any coding software platform that handles python language.
 Preferably Visual Studio Code is recommended if possible and the latest version of python.
   5. Install the required Python libraries listed on the "requirements.txt" file of the project and some additionals as needed.
   6. copy the file path link of the MRI image of your choice from the test dataset and paste like the example below: